RIKEN-RCCS/lens3/v2/doc/user-guide.md

 management in Lens3 and corresponds to a single backend.
 A user first creates a bucket pool, then registers buckets to the pool.

-### Bucket-Pool State
+### Bucket Pool State

-A bucket-pool is a management unit of S3 buckets in Lens3 and it has a state reflecting the state of a backend as "minio-state".
+A bucket pool is a management unit of S3 buckets in Lens3 and it has a state reflecting the state of a backend as "minio-state".

-Bucket-pool state is:
+Bucket pool state is:

 - __READY__ and __INITIAL__ indicate a service is usable.
 It does not necessarily mean a backend is running.
 READY and INITIAL are